fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= 0.13.1 =

+* Enhancement: New `csv_headers` shortcode attribute adds support for Google Sheet Query Language HTTP endpoint `headers` parameter.
+Using `csv_headers=1` in your shortcode may help if you find headers exported from a Google Sheet are missing.

 = 0.13.0 =

 * Compatibility: Officially support WordPress 5.x and the Block Editor.
 This update removes the deprecated QuickTags integration from the Classic Editor and fixes minor author-side rendering bugs on WP 5.x.